namehillsoftware/codefolio/README.md

 Codefolio aims to solve this problem by providing a convention for reading a basic *headline* and *summary* for the project from the project's README.md (or README.markdown, README):

 - The first level one heading (`# Hi I'm a level one heading`) is the headline for the project
-- The test after that heading is the body, until the **next** level one heading is hit
+- The text after that heading is the body, until the **next** level one heading is hit

 # Example Usage